National Merit Scholarships

-Students qualify for the National Merit Scholarship Program by earning a top score on their PSAT taken in October of their junior year in high school.
+The PSAT is the qualifying test for the National Merit Scholarship Program.
+While it is difficult to qualify, it is definitely not impossible.
+All it takes is a solid (not perfect) performance on the PSAT.
 Nationally, approximately 50,000 students nationally will qualify based on their PSAT scores.
-From there, approximately two-thirds will receive Letters of Commendation and the remaining one-third will become semi finalists and, eventually, finalists.
+Approximately two-thirds will receive Letters of Commendation and the remaining one-third will become semi finalists and, eventually, finalists.
 Approximately 94% of semifinalists become finalists.
 While only finalists receive a $2500 scholarship from NMSC, all 50,000 students earning top PSAT scores may qualify for private, corporate, and college scholarships.

 The first step in qualifying for the National Merit Scholarship is preparing for the PSAT/NMSQT.
 While this is important, it is not the only reason to prepare for the PSAT.
 Here are three reasons to prepare for the PSAT: